Back to Insights

 AI Agents vs Traditional Automation: What Founders Get Wrong in 2026

 In 2026, the "Agentic Pivot" has officially replaced the "Digital Transformation" as the #1 priority for venture-backed founders and enterprise leaders alike.
 If you are still thinking about automation as a series of "Zapier zaps" or rigid RPA (Robotic Process Automation) scripts, you aren't just behind the curve—you are building on a foundation that is actively crumbling.
-The distinction between doing a task and reasoning through a goal has become the defining competitive moat of the mid-2020s.
+The distinction between doing a task and reasoning through a goal has become the defining competitive

 While traditional automation follows rigid, "if-this-then-that" rules to execute repetitive tasks, AI agents use LLM-based reasoning to autonomously plan, use tools, and adapt to unstructured data to achieve high-level business goals.